opencollective/opencollective-frontend/components/static-pages/hiring.md

 - Are comfortable in a remote environment that is at the same time highly collaborative (we [apply](https://github.com/opencollective/opencollective/issues/2267) a [seeking feedback process](https://reinventingorganizationswiki.com/theory/decision-making/)) and autonomous (you will own complete features and products!)

-- Are based within 4 hours of Central European time:
+- Are based within 5 hours of Greenwich Mean Time:

   - to optimize timezone overlaps with the current product team (who are based in the UK)